Leftfish/Advent-of-Code-2023/README.md

 * [2021](https://github.com/Leftfish/Advent-of-Code-2021): 25 days for the second time!
 * [2022](https://github.com/Leftfish/Advent-of-Code-2022): 25 days for the third time!

+The wonderful [AoC community on reddit](https://www.reddit.com/r/adventofcode/) helped me a lot, once again.
 Day 10 part 2 was the first real challenge and a learning experience.
 A visualisation on the AoC subreddit pointed me towards the proper algorithm.
+Then, I needed to look at other participants' attempts to modify Dijkstra's algorithm to solve Day 17.

-Day 12 part 2 is another and I haven't solved it yet.
+Day 12 part 2 was another tough nut to crack and I haven't solved it yet as of 17th December.
 Parts 2 of days 13 and 14 are to-do because of time constraints, but I think I have the right approach for each - just haven't had the time to code them properly.

 Things I **L**earned, **R**evised or **I**mproved at in 2023: